WhatsApp/erlt/doc/02_syntax.md

 # 2. General Syntax

-> The specs in Quip are the source of truth for this information
+> the nformation below may be out of date

 There are two layers/languages: the language of expressions and the language of types.
 They are different in different modes.